 Our traditional MPA degree is distinctive in that it can be acquired entirely online, entirely in the classroom, or in combination.
 The online availability means the degree is accessible to any student with internet access.
 Curriculum, degree expectations, and competencies, are all identical for the online and classroom programs.
 Students in the MPA program should expect to complete the degree in no less than one and a half and no more than six years; the average is about three years.
 Approximately 120 MPA students were enrolled in the program during the 2012-2013 academic year.

-The Master of Public Administration program provides high quality graduate education for current and prospective practitioners in public and nonprofit organizations, here and abroad, to prepare them for excellence in public service.
+The Master of Public Administration program provides high quality graduate education for current and future leaders in public, nonprofit, and private sector organizations, here and abroad, to prepare them for excellence in public service.

-- Advance public service through improving the quality of public, nonprofit, national security, and criminal justice systems.
+- Advance public service through improving the quality leadership of public, nonprofit, national security and emergency management and criminal justice systems.

 - Teach students from diverse backgrounds to work collaboratively to meet societal challenges ethically, with compassion, vision, analytic rigor, and practicality.

 - Foster strategic leadership skills: critical thinking and decision-making, effective communication, creative problem-solving, knowledge management, multi-sector understanding, and global citizenship.